 Outside of learning, the Students’ Union at our Southend Campus provides a dedicated space for students to meet, have a coffee, relax and watch films or sport.
 It runs a wide variety of entertainment throughout the term, such as international nights and open mic nights.

 During the year, students may audition for places on one of the acting courses at East 15.
 Many students are also accepted at other drama schools or at university drama departments.
 Students will be helped to choose and prepare scenes for audition purposes.

 “The CertHE course was one of the best years of my life, I learnt so much in a very intensive, safe and fun environment.
 The course is headed by an incredible teaching staff who all have or still work in the industry, giving the best possible up to date advice and training.”

 “It’s an excellent course for anyone wanting to gain groundwork in actor training or wanting to further their studies to a three year course at drama school.”

-Nadia Devereux, Certificate of Higher Education in Theatre Arts (now studying BA Acting at East 15)
+Nadia Devereux, Certificate of Higher Education in Theatre Arts (who went on to study BA Acting at East 15)

 Successful audition, plus

 We accept a wide range of qualifications from applicants studying in the EU and other countries.
 Get in touch with any questions you may have about the qualifications we accept.
 Remember to tell us about the qualifications you have already completed or are currently taking.